 - All offices for non-essential services will either be subject to telecommuting or closed down

 - Travel will prove to be difficult, if not impossible.
-Hotels, cruises and national parks may not be available.
+Hotels, cruises and national parks will not be available.
+For now, travel will have to be in your mind.

-- Mass transit will prove to be overly risky, leading to massive traffic jams on freeways.
+- Mass transit will prove to be overly risky, leading to reduced availability of trains and buses.

 - Delivery services (including Amazon) may be curtailed, leading to disruptions in eCommerce

-- Post office may have to stop or curtail deliveries
+- The Post office may have to curtail deliveries due to transit restrictions.
+Expect shipping to be slowed down significantly.

-- U.S. healthcare system will be severely stressed if not overwhelmed.
+- U.S. healthcare system will be severely stressed if not overwhelmed, unless the curve can be flattened.

 - Supply chain interruptions will make tech and common goods unavailable (or overly expensive) for the coming months.